gmacario/gmacario/README.md

 Welcome to my GitHub profile!

-I hope you can find something useful, or at least interesting.
+I hope you can find something useful, or at least interesting here.

 #### 📫 How to reach me